HPV FAQs: Answering 7 Most Commonly Asked Questions

 There are 2 types of HPV, one being low-risk HPV and the other being high-risk HPV.
 Low-risk HPV does not have long-term backdrops and the symptoms (genital warts) may not even arise in some cases.
 If they do arise, then the immunity system releases hormones and chemicals to fight it off and recover the natural skin structure.

 High-risk HPV proves to be fatal in the longer run.
 Genital warts may develop and may not.
-Usually, under genital warts, there are cells that begin to show strange growth patterns.
+Usually, under genital warts, some cells begin to show strange growth patterns.

 When you run some tests you learn that cancer is building inside your genitals.
 If this condition is not treated from its initial stages then expect life-threatening consequences.